GT-ARC/opaca-core/doc/user-management.md

 The User Management stores all user-related information, including roles and privileges, in a Mongo database.
 Upon starting the Runtime Platform via the `docker-compose` file, specific environment parameters can be set for the Runtime Platform, pertaining the spring boot configuration to interact with the MongoDB.

-There are currently two available options to save user-related information in a MongoDB: An external docker container and an embedded MongoDB.
-These options can be selected by setting the environment variable `DB_TYPE`.
+There are currently two available options to save user-related information in a MongoDB: An external MongoDB instance, for example a running docker container and an embedded MongoDB.
+These options can be selected by setting the environment variable `DB_TYPE` to either `embedded` or `external`.

 ### MongoDB Docker Container

-Set `DB_TYPE: mongo` to connect to a running MongoDB service.
+Set `DB_TYPE: external` to connect to a external running MongoDB service.
 Recommended for production usage.

-The configuration for the MongoDB in the spring application is done by two environment variables.
+The configuration for the MongoDB consists of following two environment variables.
 The first sets the connection URI and includes the _host_address_, _port_, _authentication_database_, and root _username_ & _password_.
-The second environment variable sets the name for the user _database_.
+The second environment variable sets the name for the user _database_, which is only relevant when accessing the MongoDB manually.
 The following values are the defaults set to each environment variable concerning the connection with the mongo database:

 - _uri_: default `mongodb://user:pass@localhost:27017/admin`
 - _database_: default `opaca-user-data`